If you remember I created a post that explains what is a document camera used for? This time let me show you the best document cameras for teachers.

 Consider these features when shopping for a document camera.

-If you go from building to building or classroom to classroom, then you may need to check if the device is easy and light to carry.
-Some models are convenient to bring because they don’t require you to connect them to projectors, laptops, or whiteboards.
+Do you teach from building to building or classroom to classroom?
+A document camera is easy and light to carry.
+Some models don’t even require you to connect them to projectors, laptops, or whiteboards.
 But see to it your model comes with an on-board adjustable zoom dial so you can adjust to the type of setting need.
+With a portable model, you will worry less about where to store your device or how you can carry it – even when you have to keep traveling.

 The camera is very important because it is responsible for presenting your lessons.
 It should be dependent enough whether you are taking snapshots manually or using an automated capture mode.